SolutionGuidance/psm/README.md

 * Issue risk score for an enrollment
 * Record logs in `standalone/log/`
 * Record changes for auditing in database tables `audit_details` and `audit_records`
+* Extract, transform, and load List of Excluded Individuals data

 _[Note: As the developer team conducts initial improvement work on the PSM in June 2017, we anticipate recovering many of the features listed in the [original repository](https://github.com/NASA-Tournament-Lab/coeci-cms-mpsp/blob/master/README.md), such as identity verification, building provider profiles, and MITA integration.]_